Brambles: Organic Production

 Be especially cautious to avoid nitrogen over-application and nutrient imbalances when using manure.
 The fertilizer value of manure is highly variable and usually unbalanced with respect to nitrogen, phosphorus, and potassium (N-P-K).
 Considering these properties, specific application rates are impossible to recommend.
 Typically, farmers apply manures at roughly one to four tons per acre, depending on the fertility of the soil.
 Poultry manures, which are usually higher in nitrogen, are applied at one to two tons per acre.

 The timing of manure applications is very important.
 Manure cannot be applied to the plants within 120 days of harvest under conditions where the fruit is either in contact with the soil or can be splashed with soil from rainfall or irrigation.
 Manure cannot be applied within 90 days of harvest where the fruit is elevated or otherwise shielded from soil contact.

 If manure is fully and properly composted, it can safely be applied at higher rates and at any time during the season.
-For further details on manure and composting requirements under the organic standards, see ATTRA's Tipsheet: Manure in Organic Production Systems.

 The foundations of organic disease control are sanitation, plant health, and plant resistance.
 Good sanitation practices include the removal and destruction of infected plants and the cleaning of tools and implements.
 Plant health is encouraged through adequate soil fertility, ample soil moisture, and good weed management.
 Lastly, the selection of cultivars that exhibit resistance to specific pathogens is critical to organic disease management.